Yoga Adityam

 Asanas are the pivotal point where we embark on a sacred journey, the voyage towards truth.

-The goal of Yoga is the discovery that the supreme Reality is our true nature, timeless and yet always here and now, transcendent and yet fully manifest in the present moment.
-For this, our minds must be beyond the stars, but our feet firmly planted on the ground.
+To gain this understanding, our minds must be beyond the stars, and simultaneously our feet should be firmly planted on the ground.
 This is why practitioners of Yoga Adityam work with the three bodies first (physical, subtle and causal), through asanas and pranayama, so they develop a strong and balanced vehicle in which they can cross the ocean of the illusory mind.
-The yogi’s body is a highly-tuned vehicle of samsaric transportation, its destination being the far shores of Nirvana.
+The yogi’s body is a highly-tuned vehicle of samsaric effulgence, its destination is the far shores of Nirvana.

 Samsara

 The term ‘samsaric’ comes from the Indian word samsara, meaning worldly existence, or the cycle of birth, death and rebirth.
-Samsara is often compared to an ocean, the ocean of unconsciousness, ignorance and suffering which is inherently turbulent and stormy, with occasional hurricanes and tsunamis that create destructive tidal waves that leave many lives in ruins.
+Samsara is often compared to an ocean, the ocean of the collective unconscious, the ocean of ignorance and suffering, which is inherently turbulent and stormy, with occasional hurricanes and tsunamis that create destructive tidal waves.
 It is this ocean that must be crossed by the individual to reach the golden shores of eternal freedom.
-How is it crossed?
-Everything in the mind and in the realm of experience must be renounced and transcended, for it is a great truth that if you can experience something, it is not you.
-If something comes and goes (and all experience is like that), then it is unreal.
-Yoga Adityam points you firmly towards that which is changeless, permanent and indivisible, while taking excellent care of the vessel that will carry you safely to the promised shores of Nirvana.

-Personality and posture
+Personality and posture.